Khalifa Bin Yousef: Political role

 During the reign of ruler of Abu Dhabi Shakhbut bin Sultan Al Nahyan, Khalifa Bin Yousef was his political adviser, headed the Ruler's Office, and was The Ruler's Secretary Cum General aide.
 These positions allowed him to play a direct role in the politics of the region and of the budding Oil Industry.
 He managed the foreign relations and was responsible for the negotiations held with some of the oil companies working in the country today.

 When Zayed Bin Sultan Al Nahyan became the ruler of Abu Dhabi in 1966, and subsequently unified the seven Emirates into one country in 1971, Khalifa Bin Yousef played a central role in the architecture and diplomacy that led to the unification and the creation of The United Arab Emirates.

 Khalifa Bin Yousef also held the role as the Ruler of Abu Dhabi special envoy to the trucial states council between 1967 and 1971.

 Domestic affairs

 In 1969, Khalifa Bin Yousef became vice-president of the municipal council at the municipality of Abu Dhabi.
-Before passing away in 1971, he was appointed Vice Chairman and Undersecretary of the Ministry of Municipalities & Agriculture, and was known as the last mayor of Abu Dhabi.
+Before dying in 1971, he was appointed vice chairman and undersecretary of the Ministry of Municipalities & Agriculture, and was known as the last mayor of Abu Dhabi.

 Khalifa Bin Yousef was constantly involved in decision making and had a big influence during these times.
 He held many positions and was the founder and head of the Ruler’s Diwan of Abu Dhabi and its dependencies in Qasr Al Hosn.